autocrypt/protected-headers/draft-protected-headers.in.md

 Examples {#examples}
 ========

-(Use diagrams from Juga to explain the envelope/payload concept)

 (Add sample messages using this syntax, where E or S tell us which bits are part of the Cryptographic Payload.)